Our End-of-Year Campaign is happening NOW - Support VC 💙

 ADAM:

-I think one of the things that was our goal for ‘Howtown’ was to be able to sort of be part of conversations that people were having in their everyday lives and become a resource for people when they're like, wait, but… ‘How do they know that?’
-You know that like that little thought that you have when you see a headline that you don't fully understand or like… ‘How would they possibly figure that out?’
+I think one of the things that was our goal for ‘Howtown’ was to be able to sort of be part of conversations that people were having in their everyday lives and become a resource for people when they're like, wait, but — ‘How do they know that?’
+You know that little thought that you have when you see a headline that you don't fully understand or like, ‘How would they possibly figure that out?’
 That kind of question.

-And Joss has always been very good at keeping us focused on looking for those questions.
-And while I sort of, I think, get very distracted by wanting to talk about things that happened 200 years ago.
+Joss has always been very good at keeping us focused on looking for those questions, while I get very distracted by wanting to talk about things that happened 200 years ago.
 The shorts do give us an opportunity to maybe respond and be that resource in a way that that we wouldn't be able to be otherwise.

-And we, you know, we sort of dropped everything we were working on, and we spent two weeks, ten days making this 18-minute video, which was like, I think, probably faster than either of us had ever produced that many minutes of YouTube.
-Because, I mean, that's the other piece… is that neither of us is the fastest.
+We dropped everything we were working on, and spent ten days making this 18-minute video, which was probably the fastest that we've ever produced that many minutes of YouTube.
 But that was super interesting.
 Super valuable.
 I’d love to do it again.

 But even two weeks later, obviously so much happened in those two weeks for America.
 But, you know, by the time we published it, even though it was like the fastest we'd ever turn something around, it was still a little behind the wave of interest and curiosity around that subject.
 So, you know, I think that just speaks to how shorts could be a tool for us.